http4k/http4k/src/docs/blog/self_documenting_apis_with_openapi/index.md

 <script src="https://gist-it.appspot.com/https://github.com/http4k/http4k/blob/master/src/docs/blog/self_documenting_apis_with_openapi/basic_route.kt"></script>

-And here's a test for that route - it's marginly more complex than a standard [http4k] routing test due to the need to add the route into a `contract {}` block to produce the `HttpHandler`, but is still ultra simple.
+And here's a unit test for that route - the good news is that it's no more complex than a standard [http4k] routing test due as a `ContractRoute` is also a `HttpHandler`, so it's still ultra simple.
 Here, we're leveraging `http4k-testing-hamkrest` to supply Matchers for testing the response message:

 <script src="https://gist-it.appspot.com/https://github.com/http4k/http4k/blob/master/src/docs/blog/self_documenting_apis_with_openapi/basic_route_test.kt"></script>